simonswain/lancaster/README.md

 ### `api.inject(id, data, done)`

 Inject a message to a given node.
-The messages is placed on the end of the inbound message queue, and will be processed by the worker when all messages in front of it have been processed.
+The messages is placed on the end of he inbound message queue, and will be processed by the worker when all messages in front of it have been processed.

 ### `api.extract(done)`